kdomac-14/AC215_HARV/FACE_RECOGNITION_SETUP.md

 # Face Recognition Setup Guide

-This guide explains how to set up real human face datasets and implement blurry face recognition for the HLAV project.
+This guide explains how to set up real human face datasets and implement blurry face recognition for the HARV project.

 ## 🎯 Overview